bionode/bionode-watermill-tutorial/README.md

 const task = watermill.task  /* have to specify task*/
 ```

-After, we can use task variable to define a task:
+After, we can use task variable to define a given task:

-Using standard javascript style:
+* Using standard javascript style:

 ```javascript
 // this is a kiss example of how tasks work with shell